GadMo123/project/README.md

 ## Introduction
 A continuous bootcamp project, that we're working on.

-***!IMPORTANT***
-> To see the shipped logs in your logz.io account, you must change the TOKEN ID in the configuration file
-> Configuration file path : *logs-shipper/src/main/resources/log4j2.xml*

 ## Dependencies
 You must have Docker installed on your system to build and run the containers.